 The area was once a desolate industrial waterfront, but today, the park is home to glorious biking trails along the East River, beautifully manicured lawns, plenty of walking trails, and gorgeous views of Manhattan’s Skyline.

-This is a go-to spot to head over to host a picnic, relax away from the bustle of the city while still getting to enjoy views of Manhattan, as well as get a more local taste of what life in Queens is like.
+This is a go-to spot to head over to host a picnic, relax away from the city’s bustle while still enjoying views of Manhattan, and get a more local taste of what life in Queens is like.

 6. Pelham Bay Park (The Bronx)